ZhaozzReal/AFE_quan/README.md

 ## Description

-DATTSS is developed for Dynamic analyses of Alternative Tandem TSS events from standard RNA-seq data.
-A key aspect of DATTSS is that it takes advantage of previously reported tandem TSSs.
-DATTSS incorporates these known TSSs as prior knowledge and then identifies the used tandem TSSs based on ‘change point’ model, which forms a linear regression model to infer the location of proximal tandem TSSs that can best explain the localized changes of read coverage profiles in the first exon regions of transcripts.

-## Diagram illuminates the DATTSS algorithm
+The program is inspired by proActiv software, which estimates promoter activity by counting junction reads aligning to the set of first introns belonging to the transcripts of given promoter from standard RNA-seq.
+Here, we focus on GENCODE-annotated first exons that are supported by CAGE peaks, further increasing the reliability of quantification.

 ## Installation

-DATTSS is built on Python, which requires packages ```HTSeq```, ```collections```, ```multiprocessing``` and ```argparse```.
+The program is built on Python, which requires packages ```HTSeq```, ```collections```, ```multiprocessing``` and ```argparse```.

 Clone the lastest development version of DATTSS and change directory: